hywax/github-action-template/README.md

 * `test:coverage` - Run all tests with code coverage report
 * `prepare` - Script for setting up husky hooks

+## Used by

+If you are using this template, feel free to open a PR to add your project to the list.

 ## License

 This template was created under the [MIT License](LICENSE).